cyrusgonzalez/Django-CEUD-Inventory-App/README.md

 ***change the ALLOWED HOST values
 ***include wsgi, base, and manage py changes

-1. install Django latest verion from Django install website
+1. install Django 5.0.3 at the least or latest verion from Django website with standard installation instructions

-2. install python 3.9.7 at the least
+2. install python 3.9.7 at the least or latest verion from Python website

 3. install libraries:
-* django-filters
+* django-filter
 * python-dotenv
 * python-decouple
+* python-ldap
+* django-auth-ldap

-3. initialize tables:
+4. initialize tables:
 * python manage.py makemigrations accounts
 * python manage.py makemigrations main

-4. instantiate new database with all account, inventory, and app schemas: python manage.py migrate
+5. instantiate new database with all account, inventory, and app schemas: python manage.py migrate

-5. Create the superuser (Django Admin): python manage.py createsuperuser
+6. Create the superuser (Django Admin): python manage.py createsuperuser
 * Fill the entire form, and use default admin regcode: 4242466